Install in a disconnected environment using a script

 - Download the SSL Certificate and Private Key files.

-Download and run the installation script
+Download the installation script

 Download the install-nim-bundle.sh script.